Big crises call for bold ideas!

 At an early stage 🙂 It’s a big mission, and it’s gonna be a longer journey.
 But as they say: “If you can imagine it, you can build it”.

-Later in 2024, we want to kickstart a campaign in 10+ cities across Europe to collectively built the European cooperative with citizens and companies.
+In 2025, we want to kickstart a campaign in 10+ cities across Europe to collectively built the European cooperative with citizens and companies.
 The entire organisation will run as a decentralised remote-coop, making it easy for anyone who wants to collaborate, independent where you’re currently based.

 Got Interested?